jaogoy/starrocks/contrib/starrocks-python-client/docs/design/view_and_mv.md

 3. Need separate entry points to trigger their respective comparisons.

 **Critical**: Use `include_object` callback to filter View/MV from Alembic's built-in `_autogen_for_tables`.

+#### Key Implementation Details

+**1. Use View/MaterializedView Objects for Reflection**

+When reflecting views/MVs in comparison functions, create View/MaterializedView objects (not plain Table objects):

+- Provides semantic clarity and type consistency
+- Example: `t = View(vname, removal_metadata, definition='', schema=s)`

+**2. Column Extraction Function**

+`extract_view_columns()` is a module-level function (not View member method):

+- Works with both View objects and Table objects representing views
+- Reflected views are Table objects, so module-level function is more flexible
+- Used by Alembic operations to serialize view columns for migration scripts

+**3. Warning Strategy**

+Use `warnings.warn(UserWarning)` instead of `logger.warning` for unsupported operations:

+- More visible to users (appears in console by default)
+- Can be controlled by Python's warning filters
+- Applies to: comment changes, security changes, column-only changes, and all MV changes

 **Pre-defined Function**: StarRocks dialect provides `starrocks.alembic.include_object_for_view_mv` for convenience.